Our 15 Best Pellet Grill Recipes To Try

 Smoky, sticky, and juicy.
 These thighs are packed with natural flavor from the brown meat, a little acidity from the marinade, and a bit more flavor from the homemade rub.

-Great as a simple dinner with a few sides, cook a couple extra and the next night shred them up and put them in a taco or a quesadilla.
+They make a great dinner with a few sides.
+Get a two for the price of one deal and cook a couple extra, so the next night you can shred them up and put them in a taco or a quesadilla.

 Recipe: Smoked chicken thighs